alihassanazad8245/alihassanazad8245/README.md

 I am a Software Engineering student at Bahria University Karachi Campus, currently in my 6th semester with a strong academic performance.

-My main focus is on building **real-world, practical systems** that go beyond basic academic work.
-I enjoy understanding how software works under the hood and aim to develop clean, scalable, and efficient solutions using strong fundamentals combined with hands-on experience.
+My main focus is on building **real-world, practical backend systems** with clean architecture, scalability, and security in mind.
+I enjoy understanding how applications work internally and developing efficient solutions using strong programming fundamentals.

-I am particularly interested in **backend development, system design, and full-stack engineering**, where I can solve complex problems and build structured, production-style applications.
+I am mainly focused on **.NET backend development**, building APIs, working with databases, and exploring software architecture concepts to create structured and production-ready applications.

-Alongside software engineering, I am also actively exploring **Cybersecurity**, learning how systems are attacked, how vulnerabilities appear, and how to build secure applications with strong defense in mind.
+Alongside backend engineering, I have a strong interest in **Cybersecurity**, especially understanding vulnerabilities, secure application development, network security, and how defensive techniques can be applied to build safer systems.

 ---